indralukmana/turbin3-capstone/documentations/user-story.md

 - **Priority:** Medium
 - **User Persona:** Coach / Mentor
 - **Goal:** Help others apply discipline before trading
-- **User Story:** As a mentor, I want to review my mentee’s plan, leave comments, and approve only when I believe the plan is solid, so I can support smarter trading decisions.
+- **User Story:** As a mentor, I want to review my mentee's plan, leave comments, and approve only when I believe the plan is solid, so I can support smarter trading decisions.
 - **Functionality:**